tildesarecool/Tiny11PyEd/README.md

 <p>

 I'm not sure yet if I'll utilize the same approach to creating a bootable ISO using oscdimg but I likely will not be able to get around using DISM.
 I will use the included unattend file at as a base for my own - I happen to have my own unattend files and want to skip a lot more things (like UELA agreement checkbox, keyboard language/layout and OS language).

+In fact it seems like a good to ask the user from the start if they'd like to create a fresh ISO at the end and only with a confirmation offer to attempted download oscdimg.
+And perhaps let the user specify a custom command (like using imgBurn).

 </p>